zpainter/iassist/content/about/media.md

   <a class="btn btn-template-main" href="https://www.redbubble.com/people/iassist/shop?asc=u" target="_blank" >Visit IASSIST store <span class="fas fa-external-link-alt"></span></a>
 <br /><br />

-Please note that all products are provided by a third party, and IASSIST does not set the prices or control the quality of the items available.
+More products may come later - let us know what you would like to find!
+Please note that all products are provided by a third party and IASSIST does not control the quality of the items available.
+However, we welcome any feedback about the products.

 ### Logo